tchegito/zildo/ScriptCursor.md

 When a script is running in Alembrume's engine, it is executed line by line with a cursor iterating over it.
 But the cursor doesn't go 1 line per frame.
 It did before Episode 4, but now there are rules, in order to speed up some processing.

+Basically script is intended for cutscenes, so we need a cursor followng a timeline.
+But sometimes, we need to render some actions in one frame.
+Note that we could already do this with 'actions' tag, to gather several action in the same time.
+But that didn't work for loop/conditional tags, like 'for', 'loop' or 'if'.

 ## Var ##

-As a function altering a variable, this is not necessary to block the cursor.
+As this function is just altering a variable, this is not necessary to block the cursor.
 So, following code is running in a single frame:
 ```
     <var name="truc" value="1"/>
     <var name="machin" value="2"/>